Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Many Carpet salespeople are hired due to their SALES EXPERIENCE, not because of their CARPET KNOWLEDGE.
 In order to get hired they just need to be good at closing the sale, but that doesn't mean they are good at helping you choose your new carpet wisely.
 Carpet salespeople may say or do whatever it takes to convince you to buy their products whether it is a good choice for you or not.

-Carpet Manufacturers Limit Information
+Carpet Manufacturers Limited Information

 Manufacturers create flashy posters, banners, signs and displays to promote their new and improved product lines and they are quick to point out all the positive benefits and good qualities about their products.

-Here's a Trick Question
+Here's a Trick Question:

 If you were thinking about buying a new automobile and wanted to know if you were making a good choice, who do you think could offer the most honest and complete information about the vehicle in question?